a boutique of select national vendors

-In its sixth year, the 2017 Market is being held Wednesday, February 15th through Friday, February 17th.
+In its sixth year, the 2017 Market was held Wednesday, February 15th through Friday, February 17th.
 The Frank Callen Boys & Girls Club and Horizons Savannah are the children’s charities selected to receive financial support this year.

-The Market donates all proceeds from door admissions, plant sales, the luncheon, and sponsor donations and vendors donate 15% of their sale proceeds to the charities.
+The Market donates all net proceeds from door admissions, plant sales, the luncheon, and sponsor donations, and vendors donate 15% of their sale proceeds to the charities.

 Please direct any inquiries to: email@example.com